 Final examinations are scheduled during the examination period by the Provost.
 Attendance at final examinations is mandatory.
 Make-up examinations are allowed only for emergency situations or situations beyond the student's control.
-Student requests for permission to take make-up examinations must be approved by the instructor of the course and the appropriate division chairperson.
-If a student's account has not been paid or arranged for before final examinations begin, the student will not be allowed to take final examinations.
+Student requests for permission to take make-up examinations must be approved by the instructor of the course and the appropriate department chairperson.